sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/Decision tree.md

 > Goal is to construct the smallest decision tree possible
 > Features of small decision tree is 1.
 Smaller no of nodes 2. smaller depth

 > In each decision node we calculate the information gain for different attributes and choose the attribute with the highest information gain.
-This process continues untill we reach a leaf node.
+This process continues until we reach a leaf node.

->
+> To create the topmost node  Which attribute should be tested first.
+Algorithm determines the information gain for each candidate attribute.
+Outlook, Temperature, Humidity, Wind.
+Select that one with highest information gain.

+> If all the outputs are same returner the output.
+> If attribute set is empty return the most common output.
 ### Algorithm
 https://www.youtube.com/watch?v=CWzpomtLqqs

 ### Entropy
 ###### Entropy: